crystal-lang/crystal-website/_drafts/2017-01-05-the-charly-programming-language.md

 It took me about a week to rewrite most of the interpreter in Crystal, with only small bug fixes and changes to the standard library taking longer than that.

-Another great thing about developing in crystal, is that the compiler itself is also written in Crystal.
+Another great thing about developing in Crystal, is that the compiler itself is also written in Crystal.
 This means Crystal is self-hosted.
-There were multiple occasions where I copied code from the crystal compiler and adapted it for my own use.
-Crystal’s Parser and Lexer for example were really helpful in understanding how these things work (I had never written a Parser and Lexer before).
+There were multiple occasions where I copied code from Crystal's compiler and adapted it for my own use.
+Crystal’s parser and lexer for example were really helpful in understanding how these things work (I had never written a parser and lexer before).

 # The Macro System